fer1592/ansible-roles-debian/README.md

 # Ansible Debian
 Contains a group of Ansible Roles ready to be used in a Debian 13 installation.

-## Instructions
+## Roles

-The intention of the following repository is to host a set of Ansible roles ready to be used on a Debian 13 installation.
+The intention of the following repository is to host a set of Ansible roles ready to be used on a Debian 13 installation, and just in a single host locally.
 The main idea of this is to invoke the roles in your playbook in order to obtain the desired configurations.
 Each of the roles with its corresponding input variables are now listed in the following sections:

+### Why just for local usage?

+This is just for personal usage on a homeserver, so it's intended to run and self-heal and auto-update with minimal intervention.
+For sure it is possible to adapt it to use it in multiple hosts, but since it's not my use case, I haven't adapted it.
+If I ever release this and someone finds this useful, and whishes to contribute to adapt this, feel free to do so, I'll be happy to help.

 ---